evoila/osb-backup-agent/README.md

 #### Polling Restore Status ####
-This call request the status of the dedicated job identified by the given UUID.
+This call request the status of the dedicated job identified by the given id.

-Endpoint: GET /restore/{UUID}
+Endpoint: GET /restore/{id}

 ##### Status Codes and their meaning #####
 See Backup Polling Status Codes and their meaning

 #### Restore Job Deletion ####
 This call requests the deletion of a result of a backup job.
-This should be done to either use the UUID again or free the space for the agent.
+This should be done to either use the id again or free the space for the agent.

 Endpoint: DELETE /restore